Judiciary of Kenya: Kadhi's Court

 Article 169 1(b) of the Constitution of Kenya 2010 creates Kadhi's court.
 This is a court that hears civil matters relating to Sharia law.
 The parties involved must all be followers of Islam and all must agree that the matter to be decided under Islamic law.
 The matter must be civil in nature e.g. Divorce, succession etc. The court is headed by a Chief Kadhi and parliament is given the authority to enact laws describing the guidelines, qualification and jurisdiction of this court.
 Appeals from Kadhi Court are heard by the High Court.

-Martial Courts
+Courts Martial

 Article 169 1(c) of the constitution of Kenya 2010 creates the Martial courts.
 Generally, this type of jurisdiction involves a group of law administrators, that is, the military court where matters involving members of the Kenya Defense Forces are heard.
 Appeals from this court are heard by the High Court.

-Core Values

-The judiciary is guided by the following core values: